helenrm365/rm365-tools-testing/INVENTORY_MANAGEMENT_LOGIC.md

 **Query Details:**
 - Queries Magento's catalog tables (`catalog_product_entity`)
-- Joins with EAV attribute tables for product names and custom attributes
+- Joins with Entity-Attribute-Value attribute tables for product names and custom attributes (including `discontinued_status`)
 - Returns **ALL products** (does NOT filter by Magento's enabled/disabled status)
 - Filters by custom `discontinued_status` attribute when requested
-- Always filters out products with "AW365" in their name
+- Always filters out products with categories containing "AW365"
+- Filters out products with no categories assigned
+- Filters out products with no website assignment

 **Key Points:**
 - **All products visible** regardless of Magento enabled/disabled status